doctorfree/Asciiville/README.md

 ```

 The ssh kitten will automatically copy the Kitty terminfo entry to the remote system.

+#### Neovim text editor configuration

+The `ascinit` Asciiville initialization installs a current version of
+[Neovim](https://neovim.io) and extensively configures and extends the
+`nvim` text editor with plugins, configuration files, keyboard mappings,
+color schemes, syntax highlighting, and settings.

+We here in Asciiville are pretty proud of our Neovim setup and we wanted
+to share it with you.
+The installation and configuration of Neovim is
+entirely automated.
+If you have a previous `$HOME/.config/nvim/` this is
+backed up and replaced with the Asciiville Neovim configuration.

+Neovim is not required for most of the use cases Asciiville supports but
+it can prove to be quite useful in a text-based world.
+However, installation
+of Neovim is optional and the `ascinit` command will prompt to see if you
+wish to install it.
+We recommend installing Neovim and trying it out.
+If
+later you decide you do not need Neovim then it can be removed with the
+command `ascinit -r neovim`.

+The Asciiville configuration of Neovim is quite extensive and fairly complex.
+See the [Asciiville Neovim README](conf/nvim/README.md) for an introductory
+tour of the configuration, plugins, settings, and usage of Neovim.

 #### Newsboat RSS feed reader configuration